vadimsj/redland-renovations/README.md

 - Structure
   - The website is designed as a single landing page.
   - The website has single primary call-to-action for its visitors.
-  - The website is structured to direct visitors towards the primary call-to-action.
+  - The website is structured to guide visitors towards the primary call-to-action.

   - The website is divided into the following sections or pages:
     -  Home